tmikeschu/career-development-curriculum/prework/pd_prework.md

 The pre-work for professional development is focused on introducing you to a set of mindsets that we at Turing believe will make you a successful programmer.
 These mindsets are:

-* Agency - Defined as taking initiative and ownership over your learning and work
+* Agency: Taking initiative and ownership over your learning and work
-* Empathy - Defined as understanding and sharing others' emotions in order to relate to them more
+* Empathy: Understanding and sharing others' emotions in order to relate to them
-* Engagement - Defined as active participation
+* Engagement: Active participation in community
-* Grit - Defined as a combination of perseverance and passion
+* Grit: A combination of perseverance and passion
-* Growth - Defined as a belief that your abilities can be developed through dedication and hard work.
-Resiliency is a key point for this mindset
+* Growth: A belief that your abilities can be developed through dedication, hard work, and resiliency

 Your Gear Up pre-work is focused on Empathy, so that is not a focus of this pre-work while the other four mindsets will be introduced to you here.
 Your objectives in this pre-work are to: